royalapplications/docs/src/r2023/scripting/objects/connections/royalappconnection.md

 ### DashboardUseAppSettings
 Type: `bool`, Default Value: `true`
 If set to true, the plugin default settings for the dashboard are used.
+### DashboardUseWebPageTemplate
+Type: `bool`, Default Value: `false`
+If set to true, a web page template is used to show a web page in the dashboard.
+### DashboardWebPageTemplate
+Type: `Guid`, Default Value: `Guid.Empty`
+The Web Page template to use in the dashboard when DashboardUseWebPageTemplate is set to true.
 ### DashboardAutoShowWindows
 Type: `bool`, Default Value: `true`
 If set to true, the dashboard will show processes and windows automatically.